 The Havre de Grace Colored School proceeded to service grades 1st through 11th.
-To house the high school students, a four room brick building was erected adjacent to the existing 1910 white framed building structure.
+To house the high school students, a four room brick building was attached to the existing 1910 white-framed building structure.
 This new portion was referred to as the Havre de Grace Colored High School.
 Lower grades met at a variety of locations, including the Chesapeake Lodge #314 IBPOE.
 High school music classes, assemblies and industrial art classes (called “Manual Training”) occurred at St. Mathew A.U.M.P.
 Church, which also served as the school’s auditorium.

 Havre de Grace Consolidated School

 The class of 1949 would mark the last class at Havre de Grace Colored High School that graduated after completing the 11th grade.
 Starting in 1950, students were required to complete a full 12 years of education before graduating.
 In 1953, Havre de Grace Colored Schools (elementary and high school) were moved to 201 Oakington Road and were combined and renamed the Havre de Grace Consolidated School.
 Havre de Grace Consolidated serviced kindergarten through grade 12.

 Mr. Leon S. Roye and Dr. Percy V. Williams